NanoFabricFX/dapr-intro/README.md

   - name: redisPassword
     value: <--REDIS PASSWORD-->
 ```
+- The Dapr sidecars are addid via YAML annotations in the different services
 - Python application, using service invocation, makes a POST requests to the node application using the dapr sidecar.
 It updates the order id every second.
 - During the a POST request, the Node application saves the state to the Redis cache.
 Making a GET request to /order gets the latest order from Redis.
   - > Note: There's no additional code needed to read/write to/from the Redis cache other than to get/post using the sidecard.